The Grimoire The Grimoire

 ✅ Complete — 30+ novels across 10 story arcs

-📚 14 books (6 essential) 📄 ~5,808 pages ~194 hours reading time 🕯️🕯️ Mild
+📚 33 books (6 essential) 📄 ~13,537 pages ~451 hours reading time 🕯️🕯️ Mild

 One of the longest-running fantasy series ever written — Terry Brooks began publishing Shannara in 1977 and concluded the main arc in 2020.
 The world's best-kept secret: Shannara is set on a post-apocalyptic Earth, thousands of years after civilisation collapsed and magic returned.
 The series spans multiple interconnected trilogies across thousands of years of in-world history.
 The Sword of Shannara is famously derivative of Tolkien, but Elfstones of Shannara — the second book — is where Brooks found his own voice, and it is genuinely excellent.
 Start there.
+This guide covers the complete Shannara reading order and tells you what to read, what to skip, and where the series peaks.

 ⚠️ The Sword of Shannara (1977) is a close structural retelling of The Lord of the Rings.
 Many first-time readers bounce off it.
 Skip it or save it for after Elfstones — you won't miss any essential context.